 However, an employer must carefully assess the risk of not adhering to the rest periods stipulations set out in the regulations.
 Where work is monotonous, for example, leading to greater risk, an employer must ensure that emplyees take adequate breaks.

 Do the time limits apply to all jobs and industries?

 No. There are some instances in which the time limits set out in the Working Time Regulations do not apply:

-- where 24-hour staffing is required
+- Where 24-hour staffing is required.

-- in security and surveillance
+- Security and surveillance roles.

-- as a domestic servant in a private household
+- Domestic servants in a private household.